-It is not ideal from a traffic efficiency standpoint that each line can only have access to a pool of up to 22 first selectors.
+It is not ideal from a traffic efficiency standpoint that each line can only have access to a pool of up to 22 1st selectors.
 Thus in some installations there is a second stage of line switch ("secondary line switches"), again implemented with uniselectors, allowing a larger group of lines access to a larger pool of 1st selectors.

-Then further details of the uniselector line switch system are beyond the scope of this article.
+The further details of this and of the uniselector line switch scheme overall are beyond the scope of this article.